Shelter from the crisis

 Examples of Piercing the Corporate Veil

-What activities put entrepreneurs in jeopardy of piercing the corporate veil of incorporation?
-Below, I’ve listed some of the practices that could potentially put business owners at risk.
+What activities put entrepreneurs in jeopardy of piercing the corporate veil of an LLC or C Corporation?

 • Not properly forming the business entity